D.C. Vouchers – Negative Impact on Achievement

-- According to this comprehensive evaluation1 of longitudinal data on Ohio’s EdChoice Scholarship (voucher) Program, private school voucher students “fared worse academically compared to their closely matched peers attending public schools.”
+- According to a comprehensive evaluation2 of longitudinal data on Ohio’s EdChoice Scholarship (voucher) Program, private school voucher students “fared worse academically compared to their closely matched peers attending public schools.”

 - The study finds persistently lower achievement for voucher students relative to public school peers in both math and English language arts, with the greatest disparity in math (longitudinal data, 2003-2004 through 2012-2013).

-- Authors of this report2 noted that they found “strong and consistent evidence” that voucher students performed significantly worse in math after using their voucher to attend the private schools that participate in the Louisiana Scholarship (voucher) Program.
+- Research3 found “strong and consistent evidence” that voucher students performed significantly worse in math after using their voucher to attend the private schools that participate in the Louisiana Scholarship (voucher) Program.

 - Private school voucher students scored 27 points below their public school peers in math in the first year of the voucher program, and 16 points below in the second year.
 In reading, voucher students trailed their public school peers by 9 points in year 1 and 8 points in year 2.

 Prior studies revealed little to no academic advantage:

 - Long-term studies of voucher programs in Milwaukee4, the oldest school choice/voucher program in the U.S., Cleveland5,6, and the District of Columbia7 found no advantage in academic achievement for students attending private schools with vouchers.

 - Milwaukee, which introduced vouchers in 1990 and by 2014 provided them to 25,000 students annually, requires its voucher students to take the same Wisconsin state tests used in the public schools.
 Performance results from the 2013-2014 school year showed slightly lower proficiency rates for voucher students in both math and reading as compared to their public school peers.8